Covid in Brazil

 Beaches, parks, nature reserves, trekking and hiking – these are all part of Rio’s outdoorsy culture.
 And being outdoors puts you at less risk of contamination.
 Not to mention that since Rio is a coastal city, the weather doesn’t vary much and it tends to be warm all day long and all year round.
 That makes you less susceptible to getting sick.

 That’s not to say that it’s all roses.
 Some of the fun things to do in Rio might be hard to do right now.
-But it won’t keep you from having fun at our RioLIVE! activities.
+But it won’t keep you from having fun on our RioLIVE! activities.
 And you can still take a Portuguese course in Rio de Janeiro!

 Life with Covid in Brazil